SESYNC-ci/codecprs/index.md

 better understand how the efforts of diverse research projects might be linked to develop useful knowledge about the sustainability of social-ecological systems.
 With a strong focus on graduate students, this workshop will:

- Leverage separate activities and gain an understanding of the current state of the cumulative data and data synthesis efforts;
+*Leverage separate activities and gain an understanding of the current state of the cumulative data and data synthesis efforts;

- Identify key factors and challenges involved in the coding and synthesis of datasets;  Facilitate the identification of foundational common elements in the collection and coding of data; and
+*Identify key factors and challenges involved in the coding and synthesis of datasets;

+*Facilitate the identification of foundational common elements in the collection and coding of data; and

- Establish the goals and parameters necessary for the continuation of working groups which will engage in longer-term collaboration leading to more unified approaches, increased access to data, and practical applications.
+*Establish the goals and parameters necessary for the continuation of working groups which will engage in longer-term collaboration leading to more unified approaches, increased access to data, and practical applications.